 With Page providing Trump’s Russia policy, it is not surprising that the Donald has also attracted the support of other prominent Putinites.
 For example, Professor Stephen F. Cohen, the husband of Nation editor-in-chief Katrina vanden Heuvel, and a person well known as “Putin’s Pal,” is gushing in his praise, saying that “Donald Trump is taking on the disastrous U.S. foreign policy triumphalism.”
 Furthermore, says Cohen, “Donald Trump has emerged as the only U.S. presidential candidate to challenge Washington’s bipartisan foreign policies that contributed greatly to the new Cold War.”

-Putinite Other noteworthy Trump supporters include Aleksandr Dugin, the chief composer of the Kremlin’s new ideological synthesis of Communism and fascism, and its leading organizer of pro-Moscow fifth-column movements in the West.
+#related#Other noteworthy Putinite Trump supporters include Aleksandr Dugin, the chief composer of the Kremlin’s new ideological synthesis of Communism and fascism, and its leading organizer of pro-Moscow fifth-column movements in the West.
 “In Trump we trust,” says Dugin, apparently proposing the substitution of Trump for God in the American national motto.

 Of course, the highest stamp of approval a Putin supporter can get is that of the Kremlin dictator himself, and Trump has that too.
 “He is a bright and talented person without any doubt,” Putin said on December 17, adding that Trump is “an outstanding and talented personality.”